Simploy Testimonial

 However, if you suspect that any of your employees are misclassified as class code 8810 (to your benefit), you may not be saving as much as you think.

-That's because your work comp class codes impact your your expected future losses and your Experience Modification Rate.
+That's because your work comp class codes impact your expected future losses and your Experience Modification Rate.
 Class code 8810 - Clerical Office Employees is very inexpensive because they so rarely have work comp claims.
 If they do, 8810 class code employees have very minor injuries that result in no lost time.

 Since your Experience Modification Rating is a measurement of your actual losses vs your expected losses, a misapplied 8810 class code will reduce your Expected Losses and make your actual losses look worse by comparison.
 And, this will drive your Experience Modification Rate higher (let me know if you'd like a more detailed explanation of how this works).